 With 10 football and softball teams competing throughout the APY Lands, as well as the Uluru-based Mutitjulu Cats who joined the competition in 2018, the League provides not only physical activity but also a vital social interaction among communities.

 SANFL has managed the Federally-funded APY League since its inception in 2007.
 In 2018, approximately 400 players – more than 80 per cent of the male population of the APY Lands aged 17-35 – participated in this Indigenous football competition.
 The female softball competition saw 250 participants represented in the 10-team competition.
 This not only has the benefits of promoting healthier, more active lifestyles for the participants, but also has stimulated a great local following and associated social interaction among communities.

-These programs also support Federal Government strategies in remote communities aimed at:
+The SANFL APY League also supports Federal Government strategies in remote communities aimed at:

 A major success emanating from this annual football challenge is the significant increase in sporting development across Aboriginal lands in SA.
-SANFL has led this development, together with support from the Adelaide-based AFL clubs, and there is now regular and well organised football and softball fixtures being played across the APY Lands with the Far North West Sports League.
+SANFL has led this development, together with support from the Adelaide-based AFL clubs and the Woodville-West Torrens and Norwood football clubs whose regional SANFL zones include the APY and MT Lands respectively.

 Sign up to see all the news from around the SANFL each week – directly in your inbox!